kozlovzxc/CoreSearchEnv/README.md

 $ ansible-playbook -i inventory playbook.yml

 ## Visit wordpress site on 192.168.33.10
-// try to login with any login password \
-// need for core dump content
+try to login with any login password, need it for core dump content.

 ## How to drop core dump
 $ ulimit -c unlimited